timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

 segments(0, K2, K2/a21, 0, col = "blue", lwd = 2)
 ```

-Since the isoclines don't cross and the line for species 1 is always above and to the right of the line for species 2, we know that species 1 should always competitively exclude species 2.
+Since the isoclines don't cross and the line for species 1 is always above and to the right of the line for species 2, we know that species 1 should always competitively exclude species 2 (see the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/2SimpleEcologicalModels/Lecture2SimpleTheoreticalModels.pdf">lecture slides</a> if you need a reminder).
 But we will simulate this just to check:

 ```R
 # We will set the per-capita growth rates equal: